Introduction

 Now that the maze is displayed in a buffer, but it is not properly configured.

-For example, if a user executes the :edit
+For example, if a user executes the :edit command on the buffer, the maze will

 disappear.
 This is because Vim does not know how to reload the buffer content,